Controllable Pareto Multi-Task Learning: Introduction

-In this paper, we propose a novel controllable Pareto multi-task learning framework, to learn the whole Pareto optimal front for all tasks with a single model.
-As shown in Fig.~\ref{Controllable_MOPMTL}, MTL practitioners can easily control the trade-off among tasks based on their preferences.
-To our best knowledge, this is the first approach to learn the whole MTL Pareto front.
-The main contributions are:
+In this paper, we propose a novel controllable Pareto multi-task learning framework, to learn the whole trade-off curve for all tasks with a single model.
+As shown in Fig.\ref{Controllable_MOPMTL}, at the inference time, MTL practitioners can easily control the trade-off among tasks based on their preferences.
+The main contributions of this work are:

-\begin{itemize} \item We formulate solving an MTL problem as a preference-conditioned multiobjective optimization problem, and propose a novel Pareto solution generator to learn the whole Pareto front of optimal trade-off solutions.
-The proposed Pareto solution generator is also a novel contribution to multiobjective optimization.

-\item We propose a general hypernetwork-based multi-task neural network framework, and develop an end-to-end algorithm to simultaneously optimize different trade-off preferences via a single model. \item Experiments on different MTL problems validate that the proposed method can successfully learn the trade-off curves and support real-time trade-off control. \end{itemize}
+\begin{itemize} \item We formulate solving an MTL problem as a preference-conditioned multiobjective optimization problem, and propose a novel solution generator to learn the whole trade-off curve for the given problem. \item We propose a general hypernetwork-based multi-task neural network framework, and develop an efficient end-to-end algorithm to simultaneously optimize different trade-off preferences via a single model. \item Experiments on different MTL problems validate that the proposed method can successfully learn the trade-off curves and support real-time trade-off control. \end{itemize}